PirminP/mongodb-commerce/README.md

 # Project MongoDB Commerce

-#### Based on the database containing information on McDonald's franchise products, challenges were developed to select the necessary information.
+#### Based on the database containing information about McDonald's franchise products, challenges were developed to select necessary information.

 * Developed by using MongoDB & Docker